wjsun357/fcpn/README.md

 <br>
 • underscore _
 <br>
-The name has to start with a letter or underscore and followed by any combination of all elements above.
+The name has to start with a letter or underscore and followed by any combination of all symbols above.
 Otherwise compiler errors might occur.**
 <br>
 **************************
 Q: What does the function MassAction() mean?
 <br>
-**A: MassAction() is a macro that creates the rate function for a transition out of its preplaces and takes a parameter as argument.
+**A: MassAction() is a macro that creates the rate function for a transition out of its preplaces and takes a parameter as argument, which represents a mass action law.
 <br>
 For example, assume that t0 has two preplaces p0 and p1, and the parameter k is defined.
-Now you can specify the rate function of t0 to obey mass/action kinetics as k\*p0\*p1 or MassAction(k).
+Now you can specify the rate function of t0 to obey mass action kinetics as k\*p0\*p1 or MassAction(k).
 <br>
-The results are same.
+The results are the same.
 MassAction() takes care of the structure.
 If you change the preplaces, the rate function is automatically adapted.**

 ## Contact us
 FCPN is under active development.
 If you have any questions, please feel free to contact us.